nus-cs2103-AY2324S1/ip/docs/README.md

 You can easily mark tasks as completed or uncompleted within the task list.

+### Search task description

+You can easily search a task in the task list by using keywords in the description.

 ### Short and Vim-like Commands

 The GUI task list supports short and Vim-like input commands, allowing you to perform actions quickly and efficiently.
 For example, you can use commands like ls to list tasks and dd to delete a task.